Sex after giving birth is an important topic – especially on Peanut.

 You’re in a new season of your life; change is good, even if it comes in ways you never anticipated…

 In summary, there is no precise “moment” when you should start having sex again after your C-section.

 Your body needs time to heal, which means many doctors recommend waiting at least 6 weeks.

 This is a good guideline to keep in mind.

 But everyone’s body is different, and every relationship is different.

-You can be kind to yourself, listen to your body, and not feel pressured or rushed.
+Be kind to yourself, listen to your body, and don’t feel pressured or rushed.

-And if you have any worries about complications after having a c-section, please consult your healthcare provider.
+And if you have any worries about complications after having a C-section, have a chat with your healthcare provider.

-If you want to connect with other women who have had a c-section to share stories, get support, learn, and meet, join Peanut today.
+If you want to connect with other women who’ve had a C-section to share stories, get support, learn, and meet, join Peanut today.